HumanThe2nd/Entangle-Man/README.md

 ## Problem Definition & Motivation
 - Quantum computing is still unefficient and not commonly applicable in modern systems
 - We strive to utilize the unique properties of quantum computing through qiskit to demonstrate its capabilities
-- To achieve this goal, we create an interactive game, visualizing the character
+- To achieve this goal, we create an interactive game, visualizing the character and its interactions with the environment

 ## Inspirations
 https://chetbae.github.io/quantum-pacman/